joshgerdes/jekyll-uno/_drafts/create-a-site-to-site-vpn-to-azure-with-a-ubiquiti-dream-machine-pro.md

     New-AzResourceGroupDeployment @parameters -WhatIf

 Note: The _'_[_-whatif_](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if?tabs=azure-powershell%2CCLI "Bicep deployment what-if operation")' parameter has been added as a safeguard, so once you know the changes are suitable, then remove and rerun.

+The Virtual Network Gateway can take 20+ minutes to deploy.